prateeknischal/prateeknischal.github.io/content/posts/trust-the-certs.md

 Notice the following things

 * Serial Number: The unique identifier for the certificate with the issuer
-* Issuer: The full name of who issued (vetted) the public key
+* Issuer: The identity of who vetted the public key
 * Subject: The identity of how owns the private key
 * Subject Public key: The actual public key which is vetted
 * Signature Algorithm: The algorithm used to sign the identity and public key information
 * Validity: The dates for which this identity is considered valid

-This is an [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) style keypair.
+This is an [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) keypair.
 So the public key has a Modulus and an Exponent.
 These values can be use to encrypt a message.

 The signature Algorithm is the algorithm used to _digitally sign_ the information in the certificate so that anyone can verify the validity of the certificate.
-This verification is done by the public key of the Issuer or the trusted third party who we already trust as posses their public key.
+This verification is done by the public key of the Issuer or the trusted third party who we already trust.

 ## How does a trusted certificate look like

-This is a certificate that I don't trust, but how does a certificate look like that I trust.
+The certificate above is a certificate that I don't trust, but how does a certificate look like that I trust.
+Let's see what www.google.com presents when we try to connect to it.
 ```
 echo | openssl s_client -connect www.google.com:443 2>/dev/null \
      | openssl x509 -noout -text